Ansh1234/AppDataReader/README.md

 ## Tentative features for the next release

 * Copy an entire row to Clipboard.
-* Export an entire table in csv format.
+* Export an entire table in csv and json format.